What is blockchain technology? Blockchain for dummies

-A simple explanation: You can look at a blockchain as a digital ledger that records information about transactions and who owns what, and this digital ledger is stored online in a decentralized manner.
+You can look at a blockchain as a "digital ledger" that records information about transactions and who owns what, and this digital ledger is stored online in a decentralized manner.

-This means that the storage of the ledger is spread over a network of participants.
-Instead of having one copy stored in one place, all participants have a copy of the same ledger, and it is only when they agree that the content is correct that the information there will be valid.
+This means that the "the ledger" is stored over a network of participants.
+Instead of having one copy stored in a central place, all participants have a copy of the same ledger, and it is only when they agree that the content is correct that the information there will be valid.

 Let's say that 100 transactions at a time must be approved and these are gathered together in what is called a "block".

-When a "block" of transactions has been approved by the participants in the network, you can go ahead and approve the next "block" of transactions.
+When a "block" of transactions has been approved by the participants in the network, they can go ahead and approve the next "block" of transactions.